Shopify/polaris/polaris.shopify.com/content/components/autocomplete/index.md

   - fileName: autocomplete-with-destructive-action.tsx
     title: With destructive action
     description: Use to help merchants complete a destructive action quickly.
 ---

-# Autocomplete

-The autocomplete component is an input field that provides selectable suggestions as a merchant types into it.
-It allows merchants to quickly search through and select from large collections of options.
-It's a convenience wrapper around the `Combobox` and `Listbox` components with minor UI differences.

----

 ## Best practices